JurgenR/aioslsk/docs/source/USAGE.rst

 * Users for which we have open transfers.
 Tracked to make decisions on which transfers to start next and prioritization
 * Users in the same room

-If a user is tracked it holds a reference to the `User` object.
+If a user is tracked it holds a reference to the :class:`.User` object.

 Protocol Messages
 =================

 It is possible to send messages directly to the server or a peer instead of using the shorthand methods.
-For this the `network` parameter of the client can be used, example for sending the `GetUserStatus` message to the server:
+For this the :attr:`.SoulSeekClient.network` parameter of the client can be used, example for sending the :class:`.GetUserStatus` message to the server:

 .. code-block:: python